-Haplogroup X is not a common genetic root in the world population.
+Haplogroup X is not a common genetic root in the world population of today.
 But as this map shows, it’s not Asiatic but European — and North American.

 This means that the Native Americans are derived from five (at least) — not four — different lineages.
 Based on the mutations found in the mtDNA, most conventional researchers think that groups A, C and D entered America from Siberia across Beringia.
 Group B, they assert, probably came to America from the South Pacific or Japan via boats.
 It’s believed that B groups began this migration not long after the A, C and D groups arrived.
 To be clear though, so as not to turn this into an unnecessary politically correct squabble, the A, C and D Asiatic groups in the end were the dominant, larger groups.
 We refer to A, C, D as Beringian Asiatics, or simple Asiatics.

 The conventional theory was that the first A, C and D group crossed the Bearing passage or along the now underwater coastline at an unknown time before 12,600 years ago.
-However, a new Beringia Standstill hypothesis has developed holding that serious migrations were bottlenecked (source: Life Science).
+However, a new Beringia Standstill hypothesis has developed holding that serious migrations were bottlenecked at the Yukon (source: Life Science).